cse112-sp20/Clubhouse-Dungeons/README.md

 1. First setup the project using the instructions above
 2. Then to lint all js files in <code>src/</code> run the command <code>npm run lint</code>.
-3. If you want to remove the npm errors cause by linting errors, run the command <code>npm run lint -s</code>
+3. If you want to remove the npm errors caused by linting errors, run the command <code>npm run lint -s</code>

 ## How to run tests: